CatsAreCoolXD/Throwin-VR/README.md

 # Throwin-VR

-Requirements to run:\n
+Requirements to run:

-A vr headset\n
+A vr headset

 SteamVR